-Although we now use various technologies in the display, the core of it utilizes Light-O-Rama lighting control products, which we first saw demonstrated at the PLUS Christmas lighting conference we attended in Nashville in 2003.
+Although we now use various technologies in the display, the core of it utilizes Light-O-Rama lighting control software and hardware, which we first saw demonstrated at the PLUS Christmas lighting conference we attended in Nashville in 2003.
 We were literally one of their first customers, ordering just minutes after their online store opened.
 At that time nobody knew that Light-O-Rama would become the world leader in animated holiday display products– we chose it because it was easy to use, and much more cost-effective compared with other alternatives available at the time.
 Being modular which allowed us to buy only the channels we need and can budget, and expand later.
-The Light-O-Rama system also allows us to incorporate DMX devices, which are industry-standard devices compatible with theatrical and concert lighting systems.

-For most of our controllers, we chose to buy only the circuit boards from Light-O-Rama, taking care of the enclosures and wiring ourselves.
+In the early days of our display, we chose to buy only the circuit boards from Light-O-Rama, taking care of the enclosures and wiring ourselves.
 This saved money, and also helps us customize the boxes for our needs.
 Here are some vintage photos from some of our earliest controllers.
 These particularly ones are no longer in use as they don’t support the modern features of our software and network anymore.

 This particular box shown here is an 8-channel controller, and was one of the older boxes in our display starting inthe 2004 season.
 Our current AC controllers each provide for 16 channels of control.

 Here is the box with the cover open.
 This particular box controls 8 individual lighting circuits.
-As mentioned, our current controllers control 16 circuits which means a larger circuit board and twice as many wires coming out.
+Our current AC lighting controllers control 16 circuits which means a larger circuit board and twice as many wires coming out.

 Our original boxes, which we built for the 2003 season, looked quite a bit different.
 They actually used a food-type container, similar to Tupperware but a much harder plastic.
-They looked a little ‘goofy’ compared to the boxes above, but they actually worked very well.
+They looked a little ‘goofy’, but they actually worked very well.
 We used this style of enclosure up through the 2011 season, but they were finally retired in 2012, with the creation of our pixel Mega-Tree.

 Here is a screenshot from an early version of the software which we use to control the display — the LightORama sequence editor.
 Each row is a different computer-controlled display channel, and each column represents a timed event.
 Events can include lights on, lights off, fade up, fade down, set intensity (dimming level), twinkle, and shimmer.
 The current version of the software is quite a bit more feature-rich, and you can see a screen-shot of it earlier on this page.